nathandow4060/CS-4389-Security-Project/README.md

 npx tailwindcss init -p

 ## How to run front-end code:
+1. Navigate to the root folder of the main branch on the repository
-npm install
+2. In your code editor of chioce run: npm install
-npm run dev
+3. Then run: npm run dev

 Commands we used: npm install react-router-dom
 npm install -D tailwindcss@3 postcss autoprefixer